Here's Why Experts Warn Against Unpacking Your Luggage Right After Travel

 Taking these steps can save you the cost and hassle of a professional exterminator, which is often the only effective solution for large infestations.

-He recommends a thorough inspection of hotel rooms, particularly around the mattress seams and headboards, before settling in.
-If you suspect bedbugs, he advises placing your luggage in the bathtub while you assess the situation.
+A thorough inspection of hotel rooms, particularly around the mattress seams and headboards, before settling in is recommended.
+If you suspect bedbugs, place your luggage in the bathtub while you assess the situation.
 This simple step can prevent an infestation from entering your home and causing significant distress.

 By taking these simple precautions, travelers can significantly reduce the risk of bringing bedbugs home and prevent a peaceful homecoming from turning into a costly, stressful ordeal.
-As Dr. Singh’s PSA highlights, sometimes a bit of post-trip “laziness”—like letting your suitcase sit undisturbed—can be a surprisingly effective strategy for keeping unwelcome guests out.
+Sometimes a bit of post-trip “laziness”—like letting your suitcase sit undisturbed—can be a surprisingly effective strategy for keeping unwelcome guests out.

 A few careful steps, such as avoiding immediate unpacking, placing clothes directly into the dryer, and storing luggage off the floor while traveling, can go a long way in maintaining a pest-free home.
 These small actions offer an easy way to ensure that your travel memories are filled with adventure, not unwanted infestations.